 We want RWU to feel like home – academically, socially and in your residence hall – as soon as you arrive on campus.
-With special events, customized housing options, a tailored curriculum and more, the entire community of faculty, staff and students pitches in to help you make the transition to college life.
+That’s why we’ve developed a comprehensive set of initiatives, designed to promote the academic success and overall well-being of First Year students at Roger Williams University.
+With special events, customized housing options, a tailored curriculum and more, the entire University community pitches in to make your first year a great one!

 It’s all part of what we call the First Year Experience.

-Let’s start with our Living Learning Communities (LLCs).
-Every residence hall at RWU creates a great sense of community, but the University has taken things a step further with LLCs, which, in short:
+Every residence hall at RWU creates a great sense of community, but the University’s

 Find out more about RWU’s CORE curriculum.